zpalmtree/r34-downloader/README.md

 Example: ./rule34downloader --tag "cute_anime_girl"

+If you want to only take the first n images, use the -f or --first flag.

+Example: ./rule34downloader --tag "cute_anime_girl" --first 10

+This will take the first 10 images from the tag cute_anime_girl, if 10 exist

 The -h or --help flag is also supported, if you're having problems.

 Unfortunately the website only lets us make a request once a second so that's the reason you aren't maxing out your bandwidth.